 Huntington Man Pleads Guilty to Federal Drug Charge

-The Violent Drug and Crime Task Force West conducted the investigation.
 The plea hearing was held before United States District Judge Robert C. Chambers.
 Assistant United States Attorney Stephanie S. Taylor handled the prosecution.

 Follow us on Twitter: SDWVNews